 Perry County's courthouse was originally near the Cahawba River and called the "Old Perry Courthouse" between 1819 - 1822 then later established in Muckle's Ridge in 1822 which is the present day site of the city of Marion.
 The Cahawba River in Perry county was thought to be a dividing line between the Choctaw and the Creek Indians with the Choctaw occupying the west side of the River and the Creeks the East.

 Perry County is approximately 790 square miles encompassing 475,200 acres.

 My name is Michele Jackson and I am the site coordinator for Perry County, Alabama.
 I encourage you to check out all the research sections of this website beginning with the history of Perry County.
 Many thanks to former hosts and donors to the Perry County, Alabama ALGenWeb Project for all the work you've done.

-Please have some patience with me as I update pages to this new website and populate it with the information from both the previous website, donations and items across the web.
+Please have some patience with me as I update pages to this website and populate it with the information from both the previous websites, donations and items across the web.